Website Issues Can Cripple Your Marketing Results

 - Check the policies of each marketing platform you’re intending to utilize regarding your use of purchasers’ email addresses they pass to you.
-Google Shopping Actions, for example, doesn’t allow you to use a purchaser’s email address for marketing purposes unless the purchaser has checked the appropriate tick box on Google’s checkout page.
+Shop on Google, for example, doesn’t allow you to use a purchaser’s email address for marketing purposes unless the purchaser has checked the appropriate tick box on Google’s checkout page.

 - Do you have a “Contact Us” page?
 Google Shopping requires that you have two of the following three contact methods listed: email address; phone number; street address.
 Again, when users know how to contact you, they will tend to see you as a responsive business they can trust.

 - Do you have an “About Us” page that explains what you do and the passion and commitment you bring to connecting consumers with your products.